unparalleled-js/docs-1/docs/workbot-for-teams/getting-started.md

 Directory.ReadWrite.All
 offline_access
 ```
-Contact your administrator to ensure that that your connected work or school account has been granted the permissions above.
+Contact your **Office 365 administrator**, not your Microsoft Teams admin, to ensure that that your connected work or school account has been granted the permissions above.

 ## Setup
 In Teams, go to the Workbot welcome message and click on **Login**.
 If you don't have yet have a Workato account, click on **create a new one** instead.